-AIDS is a severe viral disease and caused by Human Immunodeficiency Virus (HIV).
+AIDS viral disease caused is a and severe by Immunodeficiency Virus (HIV).
 It is a condition in which immune system fails and suppress the body's disease fighting mechanism.
 They attack the lymphocytes and the affected individual is prone to infectious diseases.

-Dr.Suniti Solomon, pioneered HIV research and treatment in India.
+Dr. Suniti Solomon, pioneered HIV research and treatment in India.
 She set up the first voluntary testing and counselling centre and an AIDS Research group in Chennai during 80's.
 Her team was the first to document evidence of HIV infection in India in 1985 (First Indian AIDS patient in Chennai).